 In fertility studies of BOTOX Cosmetic (4, 8, or 16 Units/kg) in which either male or female rats were injected intramuscularly prior to mating and on the day of mating (3 doses, 2 weeks apart for males, 2 doses, 2 weeks apart for females) to untreated animals, reduced fertility was observed in males at the intermediate and high doses and in females at the high dose.
-The no-effect doses for reproductive toxicity (4 Units/kg in males, 8 Units/kg in females) are approximately 12-24 times the average high human dose for glabellar lines of 20 Units on a body weight basis (Units/kg).
+The no-effect doses for reproductive toxicity (4 Units/kg in males, 8 Units/kg in females) are approximately 5-10 times the average high human dose for glabellar lines and lateral canthal lines of 44 Units on a body weight basis (Units/kg).

 Use In Specific Populations

 When BOTOX Cosmetic (4, 8, or 16 Units/kg) was administered intramuscularly to pregnant mice or rats two times during the period of organogenesis (on gestation days 5 and 13), reductions in fetal body weight and decreased fetal skeletal ossification were observed at the two highest doses.
-The no-effect dose for developmental toxicity in these studies (4 Units/kg) is approximately 12 times the average high human dose for glabellar lines of 20 Units on a body weight basis (Units/kg).
+The no-effect dose for developmental toxicity in these studies (4 Units/kg) is approximately 5 times the average high human dose for glabellar lines and lateral canthal lines of 44 Units on a body weight basis (Units/kg).

 It is not known whether BOTOX Cosmetic is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when BOTOX Cosmetic is administered to a nursing woman.

 Safety and effectiveness in patients below the age of 18 years have not been established.

 In the two initial glabellar lines clinical studies of BOTOX Cosmetic, the responder rates appeared to be higher for subjects younger than age 65 than for subjects 65 years or older [see Clinical Studies].